SertacCebeci/prohibit-ai/README.md

 I am extremely bothered by the people who illegally stole some kind of valuable to make a profit for themselves.
 I hate them more if they are proud of themselves for what they stole.
 I despise them even more if they are proud, and also, people revere them.

-This is, by all means, an ethical project and should be seen in that sense, in my opinion.
-But again, these are my personal reasons.
+This is, by all means, an ethical project and should be seen through that lens.
+But, this is my personal ethos.

 This ethical project aims to have a real-life impact.
 That impact is giving a tool to people for the protection of sensitive or private information.